frederik-hoeft/rimworld-more-injuries/COMPATIBILITY.md

 ### Compatible Mods

 These mods are known to be compatible with More Injuries, but they aren't directly integrated into More Injuries, and there may not necessarily be cross-interactions between features.
+We won't list every compatible mod here, but rather focus on those frequently asked about:

 - Death Rattle